Christians on social media-the purpose, the perils, the promise

 Children-arm bands

-We weren’t travelling with children ourselves, but children wore armbands with identification in case of getting separated from their parents.
+We weren’t traveling with children ourselves, but children wore armbands with identification in case of getting separated from their parents.

 Food allergies and preferences.